logo2

 Newspaper ad - Oct 1901

-The firm of Roberts & Vivian dissolved sometime in early 1899, seemingly because Roberts left to study medicine at the University of Chicago (56,57).
+The firm Roberts & Vivian dissolved sometime in early 1899, seemingly because Roberts left to study medicine at the University of Chicago (56,57).
 Consequently, the 1899 directory listed only J. C. Vivian as the proprietor of both the Eagle Drug Store and the Laurium Pharmacy (23).
 How could Vivian run two stores simultaneously?
 Like with other proprietors, he employed a manager and other pharmacists.
-By 1900, Cal Hollinger was the manager of the Eagle Drug Store (75).
-In 1901, Charles Rowe was a pharmacist (76), but he resigned in Sep 1902 so he could study to be a physician (77).
+In Feb 1900, Cal Hollinger was the manager of the Eagle Drug Store (75).
+In Sep 1901, Charles Rowe was a pharmacist (76), but he resigned in Sep 1902 so he could study to be a physician (77).
 In Apr 1903, pharmacist John Grondholm severed his connection with the Eagle Drug Store (78).
 In Jun 1903, Hollinger resigned and J. J. Matulys succeeded him as manager (87).
-But seven days later, Matulys resigned to take a more lucrative position in Detroit (79,88), and Rowe returned from Chicago (80) to become the next manager (88).
-In Aug 1903, Matulys returned to the Eagle Drug Store (81) and resumed his former position (89).
+Seven days later, Matulys resigned to take a more lucrative position in Detroit (79,88) and Rowe returned from Chicago (79) to become the next manager (88).
+In Aug 1903, Matulys returned to the Eagle Drug Store (81) and resumed his former position (80).
 In Mar 1904, Matulys resigned and Buford G. Lincoln from the Laurium Pharmacy became the manager (82).
-In Aug 1904, while Lincoln was manager, fire broke out in the rear of the store from a kerosene oil stove and caused possibly $7,000 in damages (91,92).
-By Oct 1904, Lincoln was no longer manager (90).
-By 1906, Harvey Corneller was manager (83), and he was still the manager in 1908 when two men attempted to burglarize the store (84).
+Lincoln was manager in Aug 1904 when fire broke out in the rear of the store from a kerosene oil stove and caused possibly $7,000 in damages (8,6), but by Oct 1904, he was no longer manager (42).
+By Aug 1906, Harvey Corneller was manager (83), and he was still the manager in Apr 1908 when two men attempted to burglarize the store (84).

 The 1912 Polk directory contained the last listing of the Eagle Drug Store and J. C. Vivian was still proprietor (24).
 The store had a close-out sale in Nov-Dec 1912, stating that they were quitting the business and the entire stock was on sale at cost for the next 30 days (51).
 Consequently, the store was not listed in the 1916 directory (10) and the location then housed a jeweler on the 1917 Sanborn map.
 Two bottles (#23 and #s36) bear the name of John C. Vivian.
 Based on their shapes, these bottles probably date to the earlier years of his proprietorship.